 As mentioned in A.2, the CSDE's approach to supporting LEA's use of ARP ESSER funds is a continuation of the thoughtful and innovative approach used for ESSER II.
-Building on the successful tools employed for ESSER II, the CSDE has taken a four-pronged approach to supporting LEAs in creating their Plans for the use of ARP ESSER funds (1) A Safe Return to In-Person Instruction Plan template, (2) comprehensive application, (3) Spark Innovation webinars, and (4) technical assistance and support.
+Building on the successful tools employed for ESSER II, the CSDE has taken a four-pronged approach to supporting LEAs in creating their Plans for the use of ARP ESSER funds (1) A Safe Return to In-Person Instruction Plan template, (2) comprehensive application, (3) Spark Innovation webinars, (4) technical assistance and support, and (5) additional ARP ESSER specific professional development.